top of page

 Search

-• Nov 21
+• Nov 21, 2025

 • 3 min read

 Keyless car theft is on the rise, and many popular cars are at risk.
-Whether you unlock your car with a fob, a card, or an official app, tech-savvy criminals are finding new ways to steal your car in a matter of seconds.
+Whether you unlock your car with a fob, a card, or an official app, tech-savvy criminals are finding new ways to steal your vehicle in a matter of seconds.
 Fortunately, there are several ways to protect your vehicle from keyless theft.
 Find out more in our guide below.

 Keyless car theft covers a range of methods used by thieves to gain entry to a car without a traditional key.
-The best known of these is ‘relay car theft’.
+The best-known of these is ‘relay car theft’.
 By intercepting your key fob or mimicking your digital key, thieves can trick your hi-tech car into unlocking without the need to force entry.
 This often involves devices that you can buy online, such as relay boxes, with thieves working in pairs to fool the car’s system into thinking the key is nearby.

 If you’d like us to explain what onboard technology your car has to prevent keyless theft, or check that your car’s software is up to date, just give us a call on 01202 148303 or email us at service@star-tech-ev.co.uk.